mmul-it/training/Mastering-Versioning/Git-Remotes-Management.md

 4. Create a new repository named `myotherrepo`, configure `myrepo-core` as `origin`, pull its contents and verify that now we have the entire set of modifications coming from `myrepo`.
-5. Use `git fetch` to get also the additional branches.
+5. Use `git fetch` to make additional remote branches available to the local repository.

 ## Solution